kedro-org/kedro/docs/source/data/data_catalog.md

 #### Using `kedro catalog rank`

-This command outputs a list of all dataset factories in the catalog, ranked by the priority that they are matched against.
-This priority is determined by considering the following criteria:
+This command outputs a list of all dataset factories in the catalog, ranked in the order by which pipeline datasets are matched against them.
+This ordering is determined by considering the following criteria:

 1. The number of non-placeholder characters in the pattern
 2. The number of placeholders in the pattern